-With planning underway for the siting and construction of the NMAL and SAWHM buildings, there is ongoing interest in expanding the number and scope of Smithsonian museums.
+With planning underway for the siting and construction of the NMAL and SAWHM buildings, there is ongoing interest among the public and in Congress in expanding the number and scope of Smithsonian museums.
 P.L.
 117-140 established the Commission to Study the Potential Creation of a National Museum of Asian Pacific American History and Culture in 2022.
 The commission's responsibilities include consideration of the establishment of a new museum and, if a new museum is recommended, whether to place it in the Smithsonian.
-H.R.
-6102, introduced in the 118th Congress (2023-2024), would establish a commission to study the potential creation of a national museum of American LGBTQI+ history and culture.
+The commission created by P.L.
+118-144, the Commission to Study the Potential Transfer of the Weitzman National Museum of American Jewish History to the Smithsonian Act (Weitzman Commission) is to consider the transfer of the Philadelphia museum to the Smithsonian.